-Store in a cool, dark place for 5 to 7 days, shaking daily.
+Store in a cool, dark place for five to seven days, shaking daily.

-After 5 days, test the infusion for flavor and allow it to infuse longer if needed.
+After five days, test the infusion for flavor and allow it to infuse longer if needed.

 Once the infusion is to your liking, double strain the vodka to remove all of the tomatoes and herbs.
 Bottle in the original vodka bottle or a similar glass jar with a tight lid.

 - Use a large glass jar with a wide mouth and tight-fitting lid for the infusion.
-A one-quart jar might work, though a two-quart jar will leave plenty of room for all the flavoring ingredients.
+A 1-quart jar might work, though a 2-quart jar will leave plenty of room for all the flavoring ingredients.

 - You can flavor the tomato vodka with other herbs and spices that are commonly paired with tomato in something like a marinara sauce.
 Garlic, tarragon, and bay leaf are good additions.

 - Drink the tomato vodka within a couple of months.
 It is best stored in the refrigerator.

 In a small saucepan, bring the water to a boil.
 Add the sugar, stirring constantly until dissolved.

 Add the leaves from a sprig of basil (about 5 or 6 leaves).
 Cover, reduce the heat, and simmer for about 15 minutes.